Dijkstra-J/DET-IOT/NodeMCU&Telegram.md

 ## Creating the telegram bot
 1. Open the Telegram app
 2. Search for the account @BotFather

 ![BotFather](https://github.com/user-attachments/assets/3096c19e-12bb-485b-8a38-8afeb0c9a6bb)

 3. Start the bot and send and send "/newbot"
 4. Give the bot a name (the name must be unique, so it may take a few tries)

 ## Code
+Nextup is the code required to make it all work.
+It is basicaly the echobot by Tolentino Cotesta with a few additions.
 ```C
 /*Based on:
   Name:        echoBot.ino